Side view of an open book with the Radcliffe Camera in the background

 You will be supported by a supervisor or supervisors who will help you develop a programme of research and writing.
 You will also benefit from the advice and support of other members of the faculty and can draw on the expertise of scholars and colleagues throughout the faculty and University.

-Supervision meetings vary in frequency, from once weekly to once a month in term time, depending on the student's needs.
+Supervision meetings vary in frequency.
+Most students have the opportunity to meet with their supervisor once weekly to once a month in term time, depending on the student's needs.
 In the summer vacation, meetings will be less frequent.

 Assessment